We are very grateful to our funders for their generous support

 The Clore Leadership Programme has been selected by Arts Council England as the national delivery partner of the Developing Sector Leaders commissioned grant.
 The purpose of the grant is to support the personal and professional development of cultural leaders.
 It will place particular emphasis on diversity, partnerships and place-making, with the aim of bringing abour long term change in the leadership of culture.
 In 2016/17, the grant is supporting six Fellowships, three Short Courses, a one-week course for Emerging Leaders, Clore Plus workshops, and regional development days.

 In each of 2016/17 and 2017/18, The Arts Council of Wales is supporting one Fellowship.
-The purpose of these Fellowships is to support individuals who live and work in Wales and who intend to develop their careers as cultural leaders in Wales.
+In 2016/17, The Arts Council of Wales is also supporting two Short Course places and to Emerging Leaders Places.
+The purpose of these activities is to support individuals who live and work in Wales and who intend to develop their careers as cultural leaders in Wales.

 In each of 2016/17 and 2017/18, Creative Scotland is supporting one Fellowship.
 The purpose of these Fellowships are to support exceptional individuals who live and work in Scotland and who are committed to developing their careers as cultural leaders in Scotland.

 For 2017/18, Arts Council Ireland is supporting the Jerome Hynes Fellowship.
 The purpose of this Fellowship is to support an exceptional individual who lives and works in Ireland and who is committed to developing their career as a cultural leader in Ireland.

 In 2015/16, a number of Clore Fellows will undertake academic research focused upon the UK cultural sector and supervised by a Higher Education Institute in the UK, which is generously supported by the Arts and Humanities Research Council